Academic Programs and Curricula

 Graduation and General Degree Requirements.

-A minimum 2.0 UWF GPA is required to change/declare minors.
+A minimum 2.00 institutional UWF GPA is required to change/declare minors.
 Minor approval, based on GPA and department requirements, is determined by the department offering the new minor.

 Neither diplomas nor certificates are issued for completion of the minor.
 Minors are only awarded in conjunction with the receipt of a baccalaureate degree and are recorded only on the academic transcript.

 The University offers a variety of certificate programs to pursue as a stand alone certificate, to complete in conjunction with a bachelor's degree, or to take for professional development.
 Requirements are determined by the academic department offering the certificate.
-Students wishing to pursue a certificate at any level should complete a Declaration of Certificate form.
-Contact the academic department offering the certificate program for more information, including application procedures.
 Refer to Certificate Program information.

 Catalog year determines the set of academic requirements (general education and the major) that must be fulfilled for graduation.
 Generally, the Catalog year is determined at the time of admission or when a student changes majors.
 Students also have the option of choosing the Catalog year in effect at the time of graduation.
 Students must follow a single catalog, not a combination of catalogs, to meet graduation requirements.